scratchsay/scratchsay/README.md

 I'm not a professional developer.
 I just enjoy experimenting with code, learning cool things, and occasionally building random projects for fun.

-> ⚡ I believe in doing real things with real code.
+> ⚡ I butterfly click at 20 cps.

 ---